Let's Face It (film)

-Let's Face It is a 1943 American musical film directed by Sidney Lanfield and written by Harry Tugend, adapted from the musical of the same name.
+Let's Face It is a 1943 American musical comedy film directed by Sidney Lanfield and written by Harry Tugend, adapted from the musical of the same name.
 The film stars Bob Hope, Betty Hutton, ZaSu Pitts, Phyllis Povah, Dave Willock, Eve Arden, and Cully Richards.
 The film was released on August 5, 1943, by Paramount Pictures.
 A New York Times critic at the time of its release wrote, "Strictly as hot-weather fare, Let's Face It, now at the Paramount, is an acceptable bit of monkeyshines, but not much more.
 As a vehicle for Bob Hope it is a rather feeble and outdated contraption, and if it weren't for Mr. Hope himself Let's Face It would be a very sad affair indeed."

 Plot

 U.S. Army private Jerry Walker is in hot water with his sweetheart, Winnie Porter, for putting off their wedding, and with his superiors on the base after crashing a Jeep.

 To raise money to pay for the damages and avoid six months of guard duty, Jerry accepts a $300 proposal from three matronly women, Cornelia, Nancy and Maggie, to arrange dates for them with young soldiers.
 Jerry ropes his pals Barney and Frankie into it, then scrambles when they try to squirm out of it.

 Winnie, meantime, figures out Jerry is up to something.
 She shows up with the girlfriends of Barney and Frankie, after which everybody takes turns trying to make the others jealous.
 Jerry finally flees, only to end up hooked by a German submarine.
-He ends up in the brig, but it's a year later and Winnie, now his wife, comes to visit along with their baby.
+He ends up in the brig.
+A year later, Winnie, now his wife, comes to visit with their baby.